 For example, an organisation might be concerned about the increase of fake Microsoft emails arriving in their employees’ email inboxes, so decides to run quarterly phishing simulation campaigns in order to identify which users are susceptible to these types of attacks and are in need of additional phishing awareness training.

 Want to better understand how helpful phishing simulations can be to your organisation?
 Check out another article here, we've pulled together industry research and reports, to let you know why phishing simulations have become a trusted and popular way to protect your business data.

 There is a common misconception that phishing is easy to spot and that only less technically-savvy people will fall victim — but this is far from the truth.
 In fact, more than 80% of reported cyber incidents are tied to phishing attacks, most of which are delivered through email.

 Almost 20% of all employees are likely to click on phishing email links and, of those, 67.5% will enter their credentials on a phishing website.

 In order to combat these threats, staff need to understand the telltale signs of an attack, the common techniques criminals use and what to do when they believe they’ve received a phish.
+Check out the Top 4 Phishing Simulation Threats for 2023 to keep pace with the current cybersecurity trends.
 Phishing simulations help employees achieve that by training them to recognise, avoid and report potential threats.